STILLBIRTH FACTS + FIGURES

 Other countries have shown that it absolutely is, if we care enough to try.

-Important Note: The US's abysmal performance in reducing stillbirth compared to our international peers is real.
-It's tempting to assume that other countries are reducing stillbirth rates faster than us because they have more room to improve - but that is not true.
+It's tempting to assume that other countries are reducing stillbirth rates faster than us because they have more room to improve - but that is simply not true.

-The chart above shows the US's Average Rate of Reduction (ARR) in Stillbirth when compared only to countries who started with stillbirth rates that were the same or better than the US.
+The chart below shows the US's Average Rate of Reduction (ARR) in Stillbirth when compared only to countries who started with stillbirth rates that were the same or better than the US.
 If they can improve their rates, we can too!